dkrajzew/tempo120/README.md

 The game stores its tracks in .png-images.
 In theory, the images may have an arbitrary size, but you may encounter memory issues if they get too big.

 Each pixel in the image represents a field within the game.
-The most top left pixel must have the same color as the racing track.

 The track's background should be in (100, 255, 0, 255) green what is interpreted as grass.
 The track itself should be drawn on it using grey.
 I used (139, 139, 139, 255) as color and a plain, round brush with a size of 14 pixels.
+The track is surrounded by "tires" (0, 0, 0, 255) which stop the vehicle completely.
+In the default track, tires are placed in a distance of 7 pixel around the track.

 A plain white (255, 255, 255, 255) line indicates the end of the track - when reaching it, the round ends and you may insert your name which may occure in the high scores.